 Performed by Pau Solsona, Simon E. Osuna and Joan Torné See more »

 This is the story of a little girl from Barcelona who is adopted by her aunt's family in the countryside, after her mother passes away.
 Largely autobiographical, "Summer 1993" is filmed in a very naturalistic style and almost feels like a documentary.
 The director, Carla Simón, pays special attention to the kind of small details that can make a big difference to a young kid.
 Although not very much seems to be going on in the surface, one can see that a very important drama, charged with intense emotions, is going on deep in the lives of this little person and the family that has welcomed her.
 The acting is all very effective and particularly Laia Artigas, who plays the main character, is surprisingly strong and charismatic for someone her age.

 "Summer 1993" is one of many Spanish films that observe the world through the eyes of a child.
-Other examples include the classics "Cría Cuervos", "The Spirit of the Beehive" and "El Sur" or even the more recent "Pan's Labyrinth".
+Other examples include the classics "Cría Cuervos", "The Spirit of the Beehive" and "El Sur".
 The contemplative gaze and relatively slow pace remind me of "En Construcción", a documentary by another Catalan filmmaker, José Luis Guerín.

 Was this review helpful to you?